saeedishayan76/android-Modular-clean-architecture/README.md

 If you look at a **nowInAndroid repository**, you will notice that the **data** and **domain** modules are included in the **core** module, but here each module has its own data and domain.

-in this part we have 2 feature Home and Note, in Feature Home have a api call with retrofit , in Feature Note have database work call with Room .
+in this part we have 2 feature Home and ProfileNote, in Feature Home have a api call with retrofit , in Feature Note have database work call with Room .